 But not every young person of color is in favor of police reform.

 22-year-old Andrew Lee is a senior journalism major at the UO.
 Like many Americans, he joined the TikTok craze that swept the nation this summer with short videos set to music.
-But He says what started as a space to share cheerleading and tumbling videos, turned into a platform for him to safely share his political viewpoints.
+But he said what started as a space to share cheerleading and tumbling videos, turned into a platform for him to safely share his political viewpoints.

-“A lot of people of color who are conservative are closet conservatives because they fear being disowned by their own communities,” Lee said.
+“A lot of people of color who are conservative are closet conservatives because they fear being disowned by their own communities,” said Lee.

-Lee says he’s lost about 20 friends over the summer—all because of where he stands politically.
+Lee said he’s lost about 20 friends over the summer—all because of where he stands politically.
 He’s even been called racist names because of his beliefs.